alfredlovgren/local-determinacy/README.md

 LD runs on Python 3.7 or newer, and requires Python's core numerical libraries (NumPy, SciPy, Numba).

-LD uses the methodology developped in  Auclert, Bardóczy, Rognlie, Straub (2021): "Using the Sequence-Space Jacobian to Solve and Estimate Heterogeneous-Agent Models" ([link to paper](https://www.bencebardoczy.com/publication/sequence-jacobian/sequence-jacobian.pdf)) to obtain the Jacobian matrix of the incomplete-markets model.
+LD uses the methodology developed in  Auclert, Bardóczy, Rognlie, Straub (2021): "Using the Sequence-Space Jacobian to Solve and Estimate Heterogeneous-Agent Models" ([link to paper](https://www.bencebardoczy.com/publication/sequence-jacobian/sequence-jacobian.pdf)) to obtain the Jacobian matrix of the incomplete-markets model.

 LD uses the SSJ package of Bence Bardóczy, Michael Cai, Matthew Rognlie, Adrien Auclert, Martin Souchier and Ludwig Straub.
 The latest version is available at https://github.com/shade-econ/sequence-jacobian.
 Note that all required packages will be installed automatically.